Many Canadians are wondering where they can travel right now, should they choose to do so.

 Honduras has reopened for Canadians as of August 17

 Canadains will need to bring proof of a negative covid test taken within 72 hours prior to arrival, but it can be either a PCR -or- a Rapid Test.
 (The only nation we know accepting rapid tests!)

-Direct flights don't start from Toronto until December, but Canadians can transit through many US cities right now, like NYC and Miami.
+Direct flights from Toronto have not restarted yet, but Canadians can transit through many US cities right now, like NYC and Miami.

 Read more about Honduras reopening for Canadian tourists

 Iceland reopened for Canadians on July 15, 2020.

 Canadians can now visit with a double border-screening procedure- requiring two PCR-tests: one upon arrival and another 5-6 days later

 See all the info about Canadians going to Iceland for tourism

 Jamaica reopened for Canadian tourists on June 15th!